yefreescoding/Instagram-clone-project/README.md

 ## Overview

-### The challenge
+### I challenge myself to:

-Users should be able to:
+- Create a web page using everything I learned using HTML, CSS and Mobile-First Workflow.

-- View the optimal layout depending on their device's screen size
+- It has to look nice in a pc screen as well smartphone screen.

 ### Screenshot